Eknathreddy09/tap-operators-workshop/workshop/content/exercises/12-TechDocs.md

 info: Creating Azure Blob Storage Container publisher for TechDocs
 info: Successfully uploaded all the generated files for Entity tap-gui-component.
 Total number of files: 128
 info: Successfully deleted stale files for Entity tap-gui-component.
 Total number of files: 0

-**Note:** For this workshop, we have already pushed the required files into Azure Blob

 ![TechDocs](images/TechDocs-ref-2.png)